textpattern/textpattern.github.io/tags/tag-basics/shortcode-examples.md

 layout: document
 category: Tags
 published: true
-title: Macros/shortcodes examples
+title: Shortcode examples
-description: Examples of ways you can utilize tag macros/shortcodes within Textpattern 4.7 onwards
+description: Examples of ways you can utilize short-tags with shortcodes (Form partials) within Textpattern 4.7 onwards
 ---

-# Macros/shortcodes examples
+# Shortcodes examples

-From Textpattern 4.7.0, it is possible to use [Form templates](https://docs.textpattern.io/themes/form-templates-explained) to build your own tags and use them as macros/shortcodes.
-For more information on the basic concept see [Short tags and macros/shortcodes](https://docs.textpattern.io/tags/tag-basics/short-tags-macros-shortcodes).
+From Textpattern 4.7.0, it is possible to use [Form templates](https://docs.textpattern.io/themes/form-templates-explained) to build your own tags and use them as shortcodes.
+For more information on the basic concept see [Short-tags and shortcodes](https://docs.textpattern.io/tags/tag-basics/short-tags-and-shortcodes).

-Below are a collection of example macros/shortcodes that you may find useful for use within your own Textpattern-powered websites. **Note:** remember to also add `notextile.` before shortcodes when using them within Textile content.
+Below are a collection of example shortcodes that you may find useful for use within your own Textpattern-powered websites. **Note:** remember to also add `notextile.` before shortcodes when using them within Textile content.

 On this page:

 * [File download macro](#file-download-macro)
 * [Video macro](#video-macro)

-## File download macro
+## File download shortcode

-Macro and shortcode to create a file download snippet with optional SHA256 checksum and including [Schema.org](https://schema.org) microdata.
+Shortcode for a file download snippet with optional SHA256 checksum and including [Schema.org](https://schema.org) microdata.

 #### Form templates